knightburton/react-hooks-toolkit/src/useDebounce/README.md

 ## useDebounce

-This allows you to debounce a fast chaning value with the help of an internal timer.
+This allows you to debounce a fast changing value with the help of an internal timer.
 The given `value` will be returned after the timer hits the given `delay` (if there is no new change on value).
-This can be usefule when you need to hit an API endpoint with a fast changing value (a live search for example).
+This can be useful when you need to hit an API endpoint with a fast changing value (a live search for example).

 ### Args and return value